rng-guy/NFSMWBartender/README.md

 * whether player-damaged cop vehicles are destroyed instantly if flipped over,
 * when exactly (if at all) cop vehicles are destroyed regardless of damage if flipped over,
 * when exactly (if at all) racer vehicles are reset if flipped over,
-* whether cops in non-player pursuits can request ground supports,
+* which ground supports cops can request in non-player pursuits,
 * the internal cooldown between non-Strategy roadblock requests,
 * the internal cooldown between Heavy / LeaderStrategy requests,
 * when exactly (if at all) and below what distance roadblock vehicles can join the pursuit,
 * whether roadblock vehicles react to racers entering "COOLDOWN" mode,
 * whether roadblock vehicles react to racers hitting their spike strips,
 * how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
-* what vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
+* which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
-* what vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
+* which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
-* what vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.
+* which vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.

 &nbsp;

 The "Basic" feature set **also lets you change** (in general)
 * which strings the game shows whenever cop vehicles are destroyed;
 * which radio callsigns and chatter cop vehicles can trigger; and
-* the selection, order, and length of interactive music tracks in pursuits.
+* the selection, order, and length of interactive themes that play in pursuits.

 &nbsp;